 - If you can’t find Vietnamese rolls, French baguettes will work.

-- If you can’t find diakon, you can use regular radishes cut into pieces.
+- If you can’t find daikon, you can use regular radishes.

-- Traditional Vietnamese Banh Mi includes pate slices on the sandwich, but it’s not my preference to add it.
-Give it a try to see how you like it.
+- Traditional Vietnamese Banh Mi includes pate slices on the sandwich, but it’s not required.

 - The pickled daikon will last for 3-4 days in the refrigerator in the pickling water.